 Most motorcyclists avoid riding in the rain when possible.
 But unfortunately, weather is unpredictable.
 After all, even the best meteorologists are only right most of the time.
 From drizzles to severe thunderstorms, rainy weather presents a hazard for bikers.
 Knowing and understanding how roads are affected by rainy precipitation allows you to take precautions and protect yourself.

 Wet, rainy weather conditions produce dangerous road surfaces.
-During typical, dry weather, oil and dirt accumulates on the road surface.
+During typical, dry conditions, oil and dirt accumulates on the road surface.
 If you examine asphalt closely, you will see that it is not completely smooth.
 It’s actually a rather rough surface, with millions of crannies.
 This helps your tires maintain traction and is a great thing.
 But it allows dirt, grime, and oil to build up.